 Several years ago, I started to write the sequel to my story A Sailor's Love; and then put the concept on hold.
 The reason is the first story has not sold.

 If there were some sales for the romance about a young lady who finds her spiritual peace on the seashores, I would happily write the story as I enjoyed creating the characters, and writing about their loves and lives.

 A Sailor's Love www.amazon.com/dp/B01E04S3JQ is mildly erotic, but the story is an erotic romance, not essentially erotica.

 I know Satan is for real because for over two decades I chased the dream of being a recognized writer, and being paid to write short stories.
 It wasn't until three years ago when I stopped chasing the rainbow and learned not to hate myself for not being able to attain the goals I set that I came to like writing again, after hating writing for several years prior, also I learned to like myself as friends told me they noticed a radical change in my personality when I stopped chasing the money, and wrote for the enjoyment again.

-The photo on the post is the same as the cover on my last e-book because it is one I took several years ago, on my way to King's Lynn in Norfolk.
+The photo on the post is the same as the cover of one of my last e-books.
+The photo is one I took several years ago, on my way to King's Lynn in Norfolk.
 King's Lynn also featured in one of my lesser known ghost stories (What happened there?)